 As a person with hearing loss herself, Dr. Smith wears hearing aids in both ears and understands many of the issues her patients face with hearing loss and hearing aid use.
 She is passionate about providing every one of her patients with professional and personalized care.
 She hopes to fully understand each individual’s needs and expectations and guide him or her toward the best outcomes.
 Dr. Smith now owns Beloit Hearing and through her audiology practice, she and her staff have built lasting relationships with patients and their families.
 They hope to be recognized for years to come as the best place to go for hearing health care.

-Shayla lives in Roscoe, IL with her husband, Steve, and her 3 children.
+Shayla lives in Roscoe, IL with her husband, Steve, and has three adult children.

 Contact Doctor Smith